Events

 Sunday 15th October 2023

-Stories From History: Anni Domingo, author, Breaking the Maafa Chain and Prof. Selwyn Cudjoe, author, The Remarkable Life of Philip Henry Douglin: A Caribbean Pan-Africanist.
+Anni Domingo (author) , Breaking the Maafa Chain and Prof. Selwyn Cudjoe (author), The Remarkable Life of Philip Henry Douglin: A Caribbean Pan-Africanist.

 Time: 2.00 PM to 3:00 PM